alexbjorling/saxs-polymer-analysis/README.md

 * Analysis code for evaluating properties like form factors, gyration radii, extensions, number of sticky bonds, etc, for finished runs.
 * Simulated annealing for sampling the conformations of very sticky coils, which have rough energy landscapes.
+* The ability to continue simulations after they have finished.

 ### Documentation ###